 |Hi, I'm Jimmy Guterman.
 I have edited or written for more than 100 magazines, newsletters, and newspapers, some of which are still in existence.
 I have published six books about rock’n’roll, some of which are still in print.
 I have produced several dozen records, some of which I was paid for.
 I have consulted for many companies, none of which I will joke about.
 On this website, you can find out more about me than you’d ever want to know.

-Current and Recent ActivitiesI am the founder and president of The Vineyard Group, my longtime consultancy.
+Current and Recent ActivitiesI just joined Collective Next, a consultancy, as editorial director.
+(Here's why.)
+I am the founder and president of The Vineyard Group, my longtime consultancy.
 2012 clients included Accenture, Aquent, Collective Next, EdgeCast, Eloqua, FedEx, Fidelity Investments, and PricewaterhouseCoopers.
-2013 clients (so far) include returning clients Collective Next, Edgecast, and Fidelity, and newcomers Yesware and two companies I'm not allowed to list here.
+2013 clients included returning clients Collective Next, Edgecast, and Fidelity, and newcomers Yesware and two companies I'm not allowed to list here.
 I am also an executive curator of TEDxBoston, a contributor to BoingBoing, and an adviser to The Good Men Project.

 Some older projects I get asked about